 - These templates produce long and complex PICFs (often 25+pages).

-- Feedback and research indicates that these are not what participants want or need to make an informed decision to participate in a clinical trial.
+- Feedback indicates that these are not what participants want or need to make an informed decision to participate in research.

 - In 2016 a working group developed a new National PICF template for interventional studies, however uptake and engagement was limited due primarily to the new template not receiving endorsement from the NHMRC.

-- There is a common view that the NHMRC templates need a significant overhaul to create shorter, less complex, more participant friendly version.
+- There is a common view that the templates on the NHMRC website need a significant overhaul to create shorter, less complex, more participant friendly version.

-The sector uses the new nationally consistent, simplified, and more respectful PICF template for the written communication of participant information about clinical research which enables participants to make an informed consent decision
+The sector uses the new nationally consistent, simplified, and more respectful PICF template for the written communication of participant information about research which enables participants to make an informed decision whether to participate.

 - Develop a simplified, participant friendly national PICF template